9 Tasty Haitian Desserts You Need to Try

 1. Pain Patate (Sweet Potato Bread)

-Pain patate is certainly the favorite dessert of most Haitians.
-It’s pudding-like, banana bread texture and the mixture of sweet potato and spices that accentuate the flavor, makes this dish a dessert that is suitable for all occasions, whether it is a dinner with family or friends, a wedding or simply an afternoon with your special person.
+Pain Patate is certainly the favorite dessert of most Haitians.
+Its pudding-like, banana bread texture and the mixture of sweet potato and spices that accentuate the flavor, make this dish a dessert that is suitable for all occasions.

 2. Dous Kokoye

-If you visit Haiti, the chances are small that you won’t run into a dous kokoye vendor.
+When you visit Haiti, it’s highly likely that you will come across a Dous Kokoye vendor.
 This is a boiling mixture of coconut milk, milk, coconut, sweet spices, and sugar.
-It is rich in flavor and the tantalizing aroma permeates the house when it is being cooked.
+It is rich in flavor and the tempting aroma permeates the house when it is being cooked.

 It is smooth and rich in flavor.
-If you are looking for a snack that is easy to make, dous kokoye is the one for you.
+If you are looking for an easy-to-make snack, Dous Kokoye is the perfect choice for you.

 This is a traditional Haitian drink that has the consistency of a thick milkshake.
 It is a sweet drink that is very popular with Haitian locals, who consume it a lot.

 The consistency is of a pudding made with corn flour, evaporated milk, and spices.
 The main spices are vanilla, cinnamon, and anise.
-Traditionally, Haitians drink akasan for breakfast, just warm, accompanied with rolls.
+Traditionally, Haitians drink Akasan for breakfast, just warm, accompanied by rolls.